PSU-OIT-ARC/elasticmodels/README.md

 }
 ```

-Now consider a model like this:
+Now consider a model like this defined in our app's `models.py` file:

 ```python
 class Car(models.Model):